 Mary May Inn (budget) - describes itself as the "best little hotel in town", and it's hard to argue with that statement.
 Air conditioned rooms are very reasonably priced at 60,000 Colombian pesos (US $30) for a couple.
 The place always seems to be full so try to book in advance - (0057) 8 5125669 or (0057) 8 512 7654 or email jfgallardo@gmail.com.
 Cli's place (see above) is just round the corner, along with the good value (and perfectly reasonable) Hotel Mar Verde - so if you're a backpacker who can't be bothered to book anything in advance, this area is a good place to turn up at to see what's available whilst lugging your rucksack around.

 Hotel Casablanca (mid range to expensive) - a small "four star" hotel, and one of the longest established on the island of San Andres.
 It's in the North of the island -ie. the busy, more happening part.
-It's highly rated by many, though not me (I stayed in Feb 2009).
-The hotel was overbooked upon my arrival, so were put in a shabby apartment around the corner - not impressed.
+It's highly rated by many.
+When I stayed, the hotel was overbooked upon my arrival, so we were put in a shabby apartment around the corner - not very impressed.
 Take note that prices are very different depending upon whether you're a foreigner or not - much cheaper if you're a Colombian tourist (or if you get a Colombian person to book on your behalf).
-If you want a good hotel in the centre of town, I guess that this is one of the best options.
-I only half heartedly endorse it as I consider Tres Casitas or San Luis Village Hotel as better options.
+If you want a good hotel in the centre of town, this is one of the best options.

 Other Hotels in San Andres

 Hotel Cocoplum - "where the beach has it's own hotel", this is a good beachfront option that is out of the the town in the San Luis area on the East coast.
-It's a lovely location, but gets very mixed reviews.
-It looked a tiny bit shabby to me, but the price is very reasonable.
+It's a lovely location.
 Overall - tempting...

 Sunrise Hotel - a larger beachfront hotel with some fantastic views of the Caribbean.